PTAB

 4. Key Claim Construction Positions

-- Petitioner argued for constructions of several means-plus-function limitations based on the ’642 patent’s specification, consistent with interpretations made during the prior reexamination.
-These constructions were critical to mapping the prior art.
+• Petitioner argued for construing several means-plus-function limitations based on corresponding structures in the ’642 patent’s specification, aligning with interpretations from the prior reexamination proceeding.
+Key proposed constructions included:

 5. Relief Requested